Granjow/electronics/electronics.md

 I²C based port expander.
 Connect SDA (data) and SCL (clock) to the Raspi I2C pins (5 and 7) for 8 additional digital IOs.

-Both ICs have 3 address bits, so 8 of them can be used.
+Both ICs have 3 address bits/pins, so 8 of them can be used.
 The P and AP differ only in their slave address, so when used together, 16 of them can be attached (resulting in 128 IOs).

 **MCP23008** and **MCP23016** —